Amrit Desai: Yoga pioneer

-In 1972, the first Kripalu Ashram was founded in Sumneytown, PA.
-The 50-acre property was purchased to fulfill the growing demand among students for a yogic lifestyle experience.
+In 1972, the first Kripalu Ashram was founded in Sumneytown, Pennsylvania on a 50-acre property purchased to fulfill the growing demand among students for a yogic lifestyle experience.
 Desai reduced his teaching to once per week to make time for higher yoga practice.
 The ashram also became a program center that provided the volunteer residential staff and teachers the in-depth study and practice of yoga, along with a yogic lifestyle.
 A variety of health, yoga and spiritual trainings and programs were offered.
 As the demand for programs grew, the residential staff grew from 37 to 70.
 In 1974, Desai spent three months in seclusion at a small cottage on the property that came to be known as Muktidham.
-Upon his return, he was greeted by 350 disciples, mostly dressed in white, some of whom had travelled from as far away as Detroit, Chicago and Montreal for the celebration.
+Upon his return, he was greeted by 350 disciples, mostly dressed in white, some of whom had travelled from as far away as Detroit, Chicago, and Montreal for the celebration.

-In 1976, an additional ashram in Summit Station, PA was opened to accommodate the growth in program participants and volunteer staff.
+In 1976, an additional ashram was opened in Summit Station, Pennsylvania to accommodate the growth in program participants and volunteer staff.
 As a result, the program center grew to provide a greater variety of programs, and the residential staff grew to 150.
 In 1983, the Kripalu Center for Yoga and Health was founded in Lenox, MA.
 The staff of Summit Station was transferred to Lenox, and soon grew to 350 full-time resident staff.

-By 1994 Kripalu Yoga teachers were teaching in 50 states and 45 countries worldwide, and it was described as the world's largest yoga and health center.
+By 1994, Kripalu Yoga teachers were teaching in 50 states and 45 countries worldwide, and it was described as the world's largest yoga and health center.
 The Amrit Yoga Institute in Salt Springs, FL was founded in 2001, and currently operates as an ayurvedic healing and yoga retreat center.
 Regular yoga teacher trainings are offered in the Integrative Amrit Method, or the I AM techniques.